5 Winter Energy Saving Tips to Lower Heating Bills

 How to lower heating bills with 5 Winter energy saving tips

-Colder temperatures and higher energy bills?
-It’s a recipe for a miserable winter in more ways than one.
-And even if winter weather stays above predicted cold temps, drafty windows can cause a dramatic decrease in home comfort (and an increase in heating bills) as you turn the thermostat up to compensate.
-With that in mind, here are five winter energy saving tips to help you lower your heating costs this winter.
+Even in a “warm” winter, drafty windows and other issues around the house can cause a dramatic decrease in home comfort.
+And when you turn up the thermostat to compensate for the chill, you set yourself up for a hit to your wallet.
+With that in mind, here are five easy winter energy saving tips to help you lower your heating costs this winter.

-According to the US Department of Energy, inefficient windows are responsible for 25 to 30% of the energy used to heat and cool your home.
-And the older your windows are, the more inefficient they become.
-This comes from the breakdown of window seals, and drafts that develop around the window frame over time.
+The DOE says inefficient windows are responsible for 25% to 30% of the energy used to heat and cool your home.
+And the older your windows are, the worse it gets.
+As homes settle and window seals deteriorate, drafts develop around the window frame over time.

-Replacing your windows can have a major, positive impact on your heating costs this winter – but only with proper installation.
+Replacing your windows can have an immediate, positive impact on your heating costs this winter – but only with proper installation.
 Look for energy-efficient windows with smart window glass and non-metal spacers.
 These components create windows that keep energy loss to a minimum.

 Improveit’s Performax54 windows are a perfect example.
-Our Thermostat glass works with the climate, allowing low-angle sunlight to enter your home in the winter so your furnace doesn’t have to work overtime.
-Pair that with our SolarGold spacers to prevent energy loss through the edges of the window, plus Air-Tight Installation, and you’ll have windows that work to help lower heating bills.
+Our Thermostat glass works with the climate, allowing low-angle sunlight pass through, helping to warm your home so your furnace doesn’t have to work overtime.
+Meanwhile SolarGold spacers and Improveit’s air-tight installation ensure warm air stays inside where it belongs.

-This may sound counterintuitive, but even a couple of degrees can make a difference in your home’s energy use.
+Setting your thermostat lower in the winter may sound counterintuitive, but even a couple degrees can make a difference in your winter energy saving efforts.
 Energy.gov recommends setting your indoor air temperature to 68 F during a winter day, and even lower while you’re asleep or away from home.
 Why?
 The smaller the difference between indoor and outdoor temperatures, the lower your overall heating load will be.

 Making thermostat adjustments incrementally can be easier than making a big jump all at once.
 Programmable thermostats help make the transition easy, so you can “set-it-and-forget-it,” and only turn the heat up if you get uncomfortable.